paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-046-public-utility-regulatory-policies.md

   (B) Not later than 2 years after December 19, 2007, each State regulatory authority (with respect to each electric utility for which it has ratemaking authority), and each nonregulated electric utility, shall complete the consideration, and shall make the determination, referred to in [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621) with respect to each standard established by paragraphs (16) through (19) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim).

+(7)

+  (A) Not later than 1 year after November 15, 2021, each State regulatory authority (with respect to each electric utility for which the State has ratemaking authority) and each nonregulated electric utility shall commence consideration under [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621), or set a hearing date for consideration, with respect to the standard established by paragraph (20) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim).

+  (B) Not later than 2 years after November 15, 2021, each State regulatory authority (with respect to each electric utility for which the State has ratemaking authority), and each nonregulated electric utility shall complete the consideration and make the determination under [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621) with respect to the standard established by paragraph (20) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim).

+(8)

+  (A) Not later than 1 year after November 15, 2021, each State regulatory authority (with respect to each electric utility for which the State has ratemaking authority) and each nonregulated utility shall commence consideration under [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621), or set a hearing date for consideration, with respect to the standard established by paragraph (21) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim).

+  (B) Not later than 2 years after November 15, 2021, each State regulatory authority (with respect to each electric utility for which the State has ratemaking authority), and each nonregulated electric utility shall complete the consideration and make the determination under [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621) with respect to the standard established by paragraph (21) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim).

 **(c) Failure to comply** Each State regulatory authority (with respect to each electric utility for which it has ratemaking authority) and each nonregulated electric utility shall undertake the consideration, and make the determination, referred to in [section 2621 of this title](./chapter-046-public-utility-regulatory-policies.md#section-2621) with respect to each standard established by [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim) in the first rate proceeding commenced after the date three years after November 9, 1978, respecting the rates of such utility if such State regulatory authority or nonregulated electric utility has not, before such date, complied with subsection (b)(2) with respect to such standard.
 In the case of each standard established by paragraphs (11) through (13) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.
 In the case of the standard established by paragraph (14) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.
-In the case of the standard established by paragraph (15),11 So in original.
-Probably should be “paragraph (15) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim),”. the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.
+In the case of the standard established by paragraph (15) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.
 In the case of the standards established by paragraphs (16) through (19) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to December 19, 2007.
+In the case of the standard established by paragraph (20) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to November 15, 2021.
+In the case of the standard established by paragraph (21) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to November 15, 2021.

 **(d) Prior State actions relating to standard under certain paragraphs of section 2621(d)** Subsections (b) and (c) of this section shall not apply to the standards established by paragraphs (11) through (13) and paragraphs (16) through (19) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim) in the case of any electric utility in a State if, before August 8, 2005—